docwarems/score-rent/docs/development.md

 ## Remote Android Debugging

-- enable USB debugging in Android Dev settings
+- enable USB debugging in Android Settings
   .
 Einstellungen / Zusätzliche Einstellungen / Entwickleroptionen / USB Debugging
-- connect device with USB to pc
+- connect device with USB to pc (recently there's also a "debugging via WLAN option") which I havent't tested yet
-- URL chrome://inspect/#devices
+- PC Chrome: URL chrome://inspect/#devices
+- on Android device confirm "allow USD debugging"
 - the device type should appear on the page
 - if not, try
   - reload the inspect page